MindTheGap-ERC/DarwinCAT/README.md

 if (!require("shiny")) install.package("shiny")
 ```

-Then set your working DIR to where the file "app.R" is located using
+Then set your working directory DIR to where the file "app.R" is located using

 ``` R
 setwd(DIR)